Tia Kofi

-Lawrence Bolton (born 27 September 1990), better known by the stage name Tia Kofi, is a British drag queen from Clapham, South London.
-They are best known for competing on the second series of RuPaul's Drag Race UK.
+Lawrence John Bolton, better known by the stage name Tia Kofi, is a British drag queen and singer from Clapham, South London.
+They are best known for competing on the second series of RuPaul's Drag Race UK (2021), and winning the second series of RuPaul's Drag Race: UK vs. the World (2024).

+Early life

+Bolton was born in Essex to a Nigerian mother (d.
+2022) and a British father who met at university.
+They attended the University of Nottingham, but did not graduate.